Julius Tauriainen: SC Freiburg II

 Following a successful loan stint with SC Freiburg U19 team, it was announced on 2 July 2020 that HJK had accepted an offer from SC Freiburg for a permanent transfer of Tauriainen, for an undisclosed fee.
 He was registered to the club's reserve team SC Freiburg II in Regionalliga.
 After the season, the club gained promotion to 3.
 Liga.

 Miedź Legnica II

 Miedź Legnica announced on 15 September 2022 that Tauriainen had joined the club and that he would represent Miedź Legnica II.
 He departed the club after a few months.

 FC Lahti

 On 6 February 2023, Tauriainen returned to Finland and signed with Veikkausliiga side FC Lahti on a two-year deal.
 On 24 July 2024, it was announced that Tauriainen is sidelined for indefinite period of time due to surgery-requiring knee injury.

 International career

 He has represented Finland at international youth levels and was in the starting eleven in 8 out of 10 2023 UEFA European Under-21 Championship qualification matches.

 Personal life

 Tauriainen hails from a football family; his father, Pasi, is a former international for Finland.
 His grandfather, Veikko and his uncles, Kimmo and Vesa, are also former footballers.
-While his younger brother Jimi is playing for Chelsea.
+While his younger brother Jimi played for Chelsea.